 Episode Count: 22

 This HBO classic focuses on two soldiers named Lucius Vorenus and Titus Pullo as they navigate the changing political atmosphere in ancient Rome.
-With plenty of sex, violence, and exciting twists, it’s going to be an easy transition from Game of Thrones to Rome.
+With plenty of sex, violence, and exciting twists, it’s an easy transition from Game of Thrones to Rome.

 House of Cards (2013-2018)